swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/do-while-task.md

----
-sidebar_position: 1
----

 # Do-While
 ```json
 "type" : "DO_WHILE"
 ```

-## Introduction
-Sequentially execute a list of task as long as a condition is true.
+The `DO_WHILE` task sequentially executes a list of tasks as long as a given condition is true.
-The list of tasks is executed first, before the condition is checked (even for the first iteration).
+The list of tasks is executed first, before the condition is checked (the first iteration will always execute).

 When scheduled, each task of this loop will see its `taskReferenceName` concatenated with __i, with i being the iteration number, starting at 1.
 Warning: taskReferenceName containing arithmetic operators must not be used.